denvergeeks/discourse-topic-hover-cards/README.md

   Delay in milliseconds before the card appears on hover.

 - `enable_on_mobile`
-  Enables tap-to-preview behavior on touch devices.
+  Enables the mobile tap-to-preview experience.

 ### Area targeting